 It features an HCD mode display which is easy to read.
 This rangefinder is an excellent option for expert hunters who intend to go for long-range shots.
 The display of the Vortex is very accurate hence, you’ll get better visibility under various light conditions.
 Also, the HCD display offers a high level of performance as it increases the sharpness of the rangefinder.

-You’ll also get scan feature which works excellent for moving targets and suitable to range smaller targets.
-LOS mode enables to calculate long distance and high angle shots with utmost precision.
+You’ll also get a scan feature that works excellent for moving targets and suitable to range smaller targets.
+LOS mode enables us to calculate long distance and high angle shots with utmost precision.

 |Ergonomic rubber design for better grip||Expensive|